utkonos/utkonos.github.io/sc_trojan_jwjf/README.md

 #### Detection Opportunity: Indirect Syscall Immediate Obfuscation

 The technique of hiding a syscall function as bytes hard-coded in immediate values presents a nice opportunity for detection.
-This technique is reminicent of stack strings where the characters of the string are obfuscated in immediate values before being written to the stack.
+This technique is reminiscent of stack strings where the characters of the string are obfuscated in immediate values before being written to the stack.
 However, in this case, the immediate values are written to allocated memory and become a function.
 The following figure shows a YARA rule that targets this technique.
 The actual rule rather than a PNG is provided in the gist linked to earlier.

 ![YARA Rule for Hunting Syscall Immediate Obfuscation](000032000_syscall_immediate_obf_yara.png)

 The hunting results have not been fully triaged yet.
 This is on the todo list.
 However, a spot check shows that the rule is matching malware files that are outside of the malware family we're analyzing here.
-The next figure shows the match location as seen in Binary Ninja with the syscall immediates highlighted.
+The next figure shows the match location as seen in Binary Ninja with the syscall bytes located in immediate values.

 ![Other Malware Sample Using Syscall Immediate Obfuscation](000033000_other_malware_syscall_immediate_obf.png)